 EAG – (Equity Advisory Group)

-In May 1997, the Law Society of Upper Canada unanimously adopted the Bicentennial Report and Recommendations on Equity Issues in the Legal Profession (the “Bicentennial Report”).
+In May 1997, the Law Society of Ontario unanimously adopted the Bicentennial Report and Recommendations on Equity Issues in the Legal Profession (the “Bicentennial Report”).

-Bicentennial Report and Recommendations on Equity Issues in the Legal Profession (Toronto: Law Society of Upper Canada, May 1997).
+Bicentennial Report and Recommendations on Equity Issues in the Legal Profession (Toronto: Law Society of Ontario, May 1997).
 Report available on-line at www.lsuc.on.ca.

 The Bicentennial Report reviewed the status of women, Francophones, Aboriginal peoples, racialized persons, gays, lesbians, bisexuals and transgender individuals and persons with disabilities in the profession, and the initiatives the Law Society had taken to promote equality and diversity.
 The Bicentennial Report made sixteen recommendations that have since guided the Law Society as it promotes equality and diversity within the legal profession.